jkunze/i-d-template/doc/FEATURES.md

 Using [GitHub Actions](https://github.com/features/actions) you get automated continuous integration that can:

-* Check that commits and pull requests for errors.
+* Check commits and pull requests for errors.
 * Automatically maintain a readable copy for display on GitHub Pages.
 * Automatically save a copy of GitHub issues and pull requests to the repository for offline access.
 This includes a simple HTML viewer.